jordandeklerk/EHR-BERT/README.md

 ```

 ### Download Data
-Execute the following `download_data.sh` script to download and unzip the CMS data files into the `cms_de10_data` folder.
+Execute the following `download_data.sh` script to download and unzip the CMS data files into the `cms_de10_data` folder (this will take a while for the full sample).
 Edit the shell script if you don't want to utilize the full sample of CMS data:
 ```bash
 bash download_data.sh
 ```